canalplus/rx-player/src/core/README.md

     Choose which media segments to download and push them to media buffers (here called the `SegmentBuffers`) to then be able to decode them.

-    Various files documenting the Stream architecture should be available in the ``doc/architecture/stream`` directory.

   - __the `SegmentBuffers` (./segment_buffers)__